-4.11.1 Gosford Park Primary School recognises that many home-educated children have a positive learning experience and the decision is one with the child's best interests at heart.

-4.11.2 Since 2016, Gosford Park Primary School has a statutory duty to inform the Local Authority of all deletions from roll.
+- 4.11.1 Gosford Park Primary School recognises that many home-educated children have a positive learning experience and the decision is one with the child's best interests at heart, however elective home education can mean that some children are not ion receipt of suitable education. - 4.11.2 Since 2016, Gosford Park Primary School has a statutory duty to inform the Local Authority of all deletions from roll.
 When Elective Home Education is the reason for this removal, the Local authority and other key professionals will work alongside Gosford Park Primary School to coordinate a meeting with parents where possible ideally before a final decision is made.

-4.12 Mental Health
+4.12 Children requiring Mental Health support

-4.12.1 The school recognise that safeguarding and promoting the welfare of children includes preventing the impairment of children's mental health or development.

-4.12.2 All staff will be aware that mental health problems may be an indicator that a child is suffering or is at risk of suffering abuse, neglect or exploitation.
+- 4.12.1 The school recognise that safeguarding and promoting the welfare of children includes preventing the impairment of children's mental health or development. - 4.12.2 All staff will be aware that mental health problems may be an indicator that a child is suffering or is at risk of suffering abuse, neglect or exploitation.

-4.12.3 Staff will not attempt to make a diagnosis of a mental health problem unless they are appropriately trained.

-4.12.4 We recognise that staff are well-placed to observe behaviour that may indicate that a child is experiencing a mental health problem, or is at risk of developing one.
+- 4.12.3 Staff will not attempt to make a diagnosis of a mental health problem unless they are appropriately trained. - 4.12.4 We recognise that staff are well-placed to observe behaviour that may indicate that a child is experiencing a mental health problem, or is at risk of developing one.
 There are clear systems and processes in place for identifying possible mental health problems.
 If staff are concerned that a child is suffering a mental health problem, they should record a new incident on CPOMs and follow the normal safeguarding procedures.
-The DSL or DDSL will then liaise with members of staff as necessary and make further referrals or consider provision in school to support the child.
-They will keep communication channels open with parents and where required for a referral, gain parental consent.

-4.12.5 If staff are concerned that a child is experiencing a mental health problem that is also a safeguarding concern, they must report this to the Designated Safeguarding Lead (or Deputy Designated Safeguarding Leads) immediately.

-4.12.6 Further information, guidance and advice regarding mental health can be found on page 44 of Keeping Children Safe in Education 2023.
+The DSL, DDSL including The Senior Mental Health Lead will then liaise with members of staff as necessary and make further referrals or consider provision in school to support the child.
+They will keep communication channels open with parents and where required for a referral, gain parental consent. - 4.12.5 If staff are concerned that a child is experiencing a mental health problem that is also a safeguarding concern, they must report this to the Designated Safeguarding Lead (or Deputy Designated Safeguarding Leads) immediately. - 4.12.6 Further information, guidance and advice regarding mental health can be found on page 49 of Keeping Children Safe in Education 2024.

-4.13 Children who are Lesbian, Gay, Bi or Trans (LGBT+)
+4.13 Children who are Lesbian, Gay, Bisexual or (LGBT+) or may be gender questioning children